wtPLSQL/wtPLSQL/docs/README.md

-Download the latest ZIP file from [here](https://github.com/DDieterich/wtPLSQL/releases)
+To install/upgrade, download the [latest ZIP file](https://github.com/DDieterich/wtPLSQL/releases)

 ### What is wtPLSQL?

-wtPLSQL is a testing framework designed to assist with white-box testing of Oracle database objects.
+wtPLSQL helps with white-box testing of Oracle database objects.
 It is particularly well suited for unit testing and simple integration testing.
 It is written in PL/SQL.
-It can test itself (self-test), making easier to support and customize.
+It can self-test, making easier to support and customize.

+Like utPLSQL, wtPLSQL provides a set of assertion tests that can be used to determine how well an Oracle database object is performing.
+These assertions record the outcome (success or failure) of each test.
+These assertions also record the time between calls.
+These assetion tests are writting into a test runner (PL/SQL package).
+When the test runner is executed, the assertions record the results.
+The [Core Features page](Core-Features.md) introduces the main functionality of wtPLSQL.

+Because wtPLSQL is for PL/SQL developers, a [Best Practices page](Best-Practices.md) includes some guidance for creating Test Runner packages in PL/SQL.

 The [About page](About.md) has more information about the history and philosophy of wtPLSQL.

-Because it is bounded by few rules, a [Best Practices page](Best-Practices.md) describes some guidance for creating Test Runner packages.

-The [Core Features page](Core-Features.md) introduces the main functionality of wtPLSQL.

-The [Definitions page](Definitions.md) includes definitions from many sources to help define the names used in software testing.
+The [Definitions page](Definitions.md) includes definitions from many sources to help define the terms used in various software testing methodologies.

 ### How does wtPLSQL compare to utPLSQL V3?